alvinalvin/plg_preload_Ags/README.md

 <h3>License and Copyright</h3>

-This plugin is a open software and has the GNU LESSER GENERAL PUBLIC license.
-Copyright (C) 2024 Alvin Gil Saldaña All rights reserved.
+<p>This plugin is a open software and has the GNU LESSER GENERAL PUBLIC license.
+Copyright (C) 2024 Alvin Gil Saldaña All rights reserved.</p>